Antifeminism: South Korea

-Social improvements by women have sparked an anti-feminist backlash, in which disgruntled young men have become vocal critics of feminism and feminist women who speak out in public.
+Disgruntled young men have become vocal critics of feminism and feminist women who speak out in public in the recent years.
 Yoon Suk-yeol narrowly won South Korea's 2022 presidential election.
-During his run for presidency, he called for the Ministry of Gender Equality and Family to be abolished, and accused its officials of treating men like “potential sex criminals.”
-Yoon also said that he doesn't think systemic structural discrimination based on gender exists in South Korea, despite Korean women being near the bottom of the developed world according to several economic and social indicators.
+During his run for presidency, he called for the Ministry of Gender Equality and Family to be abolished, and accused its officials of treating men like "potential sex criminals."
+Yoon also said that he doesn't think systemic structural discrimination based on gender exists in South Korea.
+Due to the various methods of calculating and measuring gender inequality, South Korea's gender inequality rankings vary across different reports.
+In 2023, South Korea ranked 30th out of 177 countries on the Women, Peace and Security Index, which is based on 13 indicators of inclusion, justice, and security.
+In 2023, South Korea has ranked 20th out of 193 countries on Human Developement Index(HDI).
+In 2025, it ranked 12th out of 172 countries on Gender Inequality Index(GII), making the country the 2nd least gender unequal state in Asia.
+On the other hand, South Korea ranked low on Global Gender Gap Report, placing 99th out of 146 in 2022, leading to criticism of having deep gender inequalities.